Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Karnup has one active public transport stop operating within its boundaries.
-This stop services mixed bus routes, collectively providing 415 weekly passenger trips.
-Transport accessibility is limited, with residents typically located 1211 meters from the nearest stop.
-As a primarily residential area, most residents commute outward.
-The dominant mode of transportation is car at 86%, with train at 6%.
+Public transport analysis reveals 1 active transport stops operating within Karnup comprising a mix of buses.
+These stops are serviced by 1 individual routes, collectively providing 415 weekly passenger trips.
+Transport accessibility is rated as limited, with residents typically located 1211 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward - car remains the dominant mode at 86%, with 6% by train.
 Vehicle ownership averages 1.9 per dwelling, above the regional average.
+A relatively low 10.0% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport